Partial profiles of quasi-complete graphs: Introduction

 \section{Introduction}

-This article is devoted to the enumeration of graph homomorphisms from some selected graphs to quasi-complete graphs (i.e., graphs obtained from complete graphs by removing one edge).
-The source graphs are complete graphs, quasi-complete graphs, paths, cycles, wheels and broken wheels.
-We next recall the definitions of graph, of graph homomorphism and of other objects used here in order to develop the notation and to briefly mention what led us into writing this article.
+We believe that the enumeration of graph homomorphisms \cite{hell} to a given graph is an interesting problem in itself to which not much attention has been devoted -- except perhaps for the chromatic polynomials of a few families of graphs \cite{dkt}.
+In this article we take up the task of calculating the numbers of homomorphisms to the so-called quasi-complete graphs, i.e., graphs obtained from complete graphs by removing one edge.
+We take for source graphs, complete graphs, quasi-complete graphs, paths, cycles, wheels and broken wheels.
+Specifically, we provide formulas for the numbers of these homomorphisms in terms of the numbers of vertices of source and target graphs.

+The availability of such formulas may aid in the characterization and/or the identification of graphs \cite{Dvorak}, leaning on Lov\'asz' theorem \cite{ll}.
+Furthermore, it may help supporting or providing counter-examples to the reconstruction conjecture \cite{borgs}.
+In fact, `` \ldots the reconstruction conjecture is equivalent to the assertion that it is enough to know all numbers $\hom (F, G)$ with $|V(F)|<|V(G)|$ in order to recover the isomorphism type of $G$.'' \cite[1st paragraph, p.\ 317]{borgs}.
+In this context, having a catalog of numbers $\hom(F, G)$, for a significant number of pairs of graphs $(F, G)$, could lead to finding a pair of non-isomorphic graphs, $G$ and $G'$, for which $\hom(F, G) = \hom(F, G')$ for all $F$ with $|V(F)|<|V(G)|$.
+In this case there would be a counter-example to the reconstruction conjecture.
+Otherwise, it would be supporting evidence for the conjecture.

+We remark that other aspects of graph homomorphisms are currently the object of research.
+These include, but do not exhaust, topics like extremal issues in graph homomorphisms \cite{LohPikhurkoSudakov, CsikvariLin1, CsikvariLin2, Galvin} or the complexity of enumeration of graph homomorphisms \cite{DyerGreenhill}.
+We emphasize that the present contribution is to the exact enumeration of these homomorphisms.

+We now recall the definitions of graph, of graph homomorphism, and of other objects used here in order to develop the notation and the terminology.
 A graph is a finite set of points, called \emph{vertices}, along with a set of unordered pairs of distinct vertices, called \emph{edges}.
-Notation: edge $ij$ for vertices $i$ and $j$.
-A graph will be denoted by capital letters $G$ or $H$.
+If there is an edge joining vertices $i$ and $j$, it is denoted $ij$.
+In this case, we say that vertices $i$ and $j$ are \emph{adjacent}.
+A graph is denoted by capital letters $G$ or $H$.
 The set of vertices of graph $G$ is denoted $V(G)$ and the set of edges of $G$ is denoted $E(G)$.
-Furthermore, if a pair of vertices of a graph forms an edge, we say that these vertices are \emph{adjacent}.
-A homomorphism, $f$, from a graph $G$ to a graph $H$ is a map from $V(G)$ to $V(H)$ which preserves adjacency i.e., whenever $ij$ is an edge of $G$, $f(i)f(j)$ is an edge of $H$ (\cite{hell}).
-The set of homomorphisms from $G$ to $H$ is denoted $Hom(G, H)$ and its cardinality $hom(G, H)$.
-Also, $bij (G, H)$, $sur (G, H)$ and $inj (G, H)$ will denote the cardinality of the bijective homomorphisms, the surjective homomorphisms and the injective homomorphisms of $Hom (G, H)$.
+A \emph{homomorphism}, $f$, from a graph $G$ to a graph $H$, is a map from $V(G)$ to $V(H)$ which preserves adjacency, i.e., whenever $ij$ is an edge of $G$, $f(i)f(j)$ is an edge of $H$ \cite{hell}.
+The set of homomorphisms from $G$ to $H$ is denoted $\Hom(G, H)$ and its cardinality $\hom(G, H)$.
+Also, $\bij (G, H)$, $\sur (G, H)$ and $\inj (G, H)$ denote the cardinality of the bijective homomorphisms, the surjective homomorphisms and the injective homomorphisms of $\Hom (G, H)$.